TestAccount2781/test-project/README.md

 ## **Your Project Files -**

-When you have your project files opened in you IDE we can begin to track them using git and get them published to the repository we have just created.
+When you have your project files opened in your IDE we can begin to track them using git and get them published to the repository we have just created.

 <img title-image="testProject" alt="testProject" src="imgs/testProject.png">